 Your attorney will also answer questions about fee arrangements so that you know what your financial obligations will be throughout the representation.
 If you are unclear about fees in any way, don’t hesitate to ask the lawyer to explain again.

 Keep in mind that you may not find the right lawyer on your first try.
 Don’t settle for an attorney that you’re not comfortable with.
-At the Employment and Consumer Law Group, we recommend meeting with at least three employment lawyers before making a decision.
+At the Employment and Commerce Law Group, we recommend meeting with at least three employment lawyers before making a decision.

 - Americans With Disabilities Act (ADA) violations